 My Approach to Therapy

-Therapy provides the time and space to reflect and gain insight into past and present experiences, thoughts, and feelings.
-In my practice I create a warm and accepting environment where people feel safe and supported expressing and exploring their emotions, telling their stories, and growing personally and emotionally
+Therapy gives us the time and space to pause, to reflect, and to gain insight into past and present experiences, and chart a path towards a life of clarity, intentionality and value driven choices.
+I create a warm and accepting environment where it is safe to express and explore emotions, tell your stories, and grow personally and emotionally.

-These areas include identity development, life transitions, change (both expected and unexpected), identity formation, self-esteem, depression, anxiety, fears, sleep difficulties, relationships, stress-management, body-image issues, eating issues (e.g. binge eating), anger, grief and loss, and parenting.
-I also see individuals as they pursue their own personal exploration and growth.
+Many of my clients are looking for support with identity, life transitions, change (both expected and unexpected), depression, anxiety, fears, sleep difficulties, relationships, stress-management, body-image issues, anger, grief and loss, and parenting.
+I see individuals as they pursue their own personal exploration and growth as well.

-In my practice I also specialize in parenting issues across the lifespan.
-I work with parents and caregivers of infants, young children, teens, and young adults.
+In my practice I additionally specialize in parenting concerns and struggles across the lifespan.
+I work with parents and caregivers of infants, children, teens, and young adults.
 We work together to foster an age-appropriate and successful parent-child relationship.
-We focus on understanding the developmental stage their child is in, the unique issues faced during that particular stage, and the best parenting strategies to support their child.
+We focus on understanding the different stages of child development and children’s innate temperaments and how these intersect with each unique family system.
+The goal is to support parents and caregivers at any stage of the parenting process from the child’s birth through adulthood.

 I am trained and experienced in doing one-on-one therapy with adolescents and adults.
-I use an integrative approach which is informed by: Cognitive-Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Solution-Focused Therapy, Mindfulness Based Therapy, and Acceptance and Commitment Therapy (ACT).
+I use an integrative approach which is primarily informed by: Acceptance and Commitment Therapy (ACT), Mindfulness Based Therapy, and Cognitive-Behavioral Therapy (CBT).
+I also incorporate Dialectical Behavior Therapy (DBT), Exposure and Response Prevention (ERP), and Family Systems Therapy into my work.
 Using an integrated approach based on the specific needs of each person, the focus is building upon existing strengths and adding new coping skills while reducing distress.

-Therapy sessions last about 50 minutes.
+Therapy sessions last between 50 to 60 minutes.
 Depending on the issues being addressed and the stage in therapy (beginning or later) sessions are scheduled weekly, every other week, monthly or as needed and desired.

 Our first few sessions will involve an evaluation of your needs.
 By the end of the evaluation, I will be able to offer you some first impressions of what our work will include and a treatment plan to follow, if you decide to continue with therapy.
 Please evaluate this information along with your own opinions of whether you feel comfortable working with me.